 DGA in its role as a hydrographic office has responsibility for hydrographic surveys and charting in Denmark and Greenland.
 It is responsible for the production of nautical charts of the waters surrounding Denmark and Greenland, just as the DGA is responsible for the Danish MSDI and represents Denmark internationally within the marine geodata field (MSDI).
 DGA is responsible for charting, and issuing Chart Corrections and related nautical publications such as INT 1 and pilots (sailing directions) and for technical support to demarcation of the Danish maritime boundaries.
-DGA has 142 employees, of which 68 are employed in the hydrographic office.
-The practical work of hydrographic surveys is carried out by personnel and ships from the Royal Danish Navy (Danish Hydrographic Surveys).
+DGA has 139 employees, of which 68 are employed in the hydrographic office.
+The practical work of hydrographic surveys is carried out by personnel and ships from the Royal Danish Navy (Danish Hydrographic service).
 Survey personnel from the Navy are part of the organization of DGA.

 Umhvørvisstovan has now taken over the responsibility for surveying and mapping the waters around the Faroe Islands.
+April 2022 a new cooperation agreement between Umhvørvisstovan and DGA is expected to be signed in order to ensure the safety of navigation and the ongoing development of competences in Umhvørvisstovan and DGA.

 In the future, on behalf of the Kingdom of Denmark, DGA will still have the responsibility for areas related to foreign, security and defence policy for the Faroese waters.
-These are e.g. visualization of limits and boundaries in nautical charts, INT charts, nautical charting for the Defence, negotiations in international forums etc. and representing the Kingdom of Denmark in IHO and IHO related work-groups.
+These are e.g. visualization of limits and boundaries in nautical charts, INT charts, nautical charting for the Defence, negotiations in international forums etc. and representing the Kingdom of Denmark in IHO and IHO related work- groups.